 “Just out of curiosity,” Justus asked, “did he do this all at night because he planned a night attack?
-You know, did he plan for the soldiers attack each other in the night?
+You know, did he plan for the soldiers to attack each other in the night?
 Or is it just that invisibility is easier in the dark?”

 “He probably did it simply as it presented itself to be done,” Tom answered.
 “After all, that’s the way Hindu deities act, isn’t it, Gus?”

 “Often it is,” August answered.
 “Sometimes they plan things pretty carefully.
 Sometimes they even do that in groups, planning together.
 But a lot of the time, they just take advantage of whatever opportunity presents itself.
-It is a pretty efficient way of acting, kind of like travelling on a river.
+It is a pretty efficient way of acting, kind of like traveling on a river.
 If you want to go downstream, you can just sit on a raft; the only time you need to put out a lot of effort is when you are going against the flow.”

 “Well, this invisibility thing bothers me,” Justus asserted.